miztiik/AWS-Demos/How-To/setup-sendmail/README.md

  - `sendmail.cf` - The main sendmail configuration file.
  - `sendmail.mc` - A macro that's easier to edit, which can be used to generate a new sendmail.cf file.

+Other Sendmail configuration files are installed in the `/etc/mail/` directory including:
+ - `access` : Specifies which systems can use Sendmail for outbound email.
+ - `domaintable` : Specifies domain name mapping.
+ - `local-host-names` : Specifies aliases for the host.
+ - `mailertable` : Specifies instructions that override routing for particular domains.
+ - `virtusertable` : Specifies a domain-specific form of aliasing, allowing multiple virtual domains to be hosted on one machine.

 Avoid editing the sendmail.cf file directly.
 To make configuration changes to Sendmail, edit the `/etc/mail/sendmail.mc` file, back up the original `/etc/mail/sendmail.cf` file, and use the following alternatives to generate a new configuration file

 The package `m4` macro processor assists in making changes to the sendmail config files